micropython/micropython/docs/pyboard/tutorial/usb_mouse.rst

 configuration.
 If you have not yet touched your ``boot.py`` file then it will look something like this::

-    # boot.py -- run on boot-up
+    # boot.py -- run on boot to configure USB and filesystem
-    # can run arbitrary Python, but best to keep it minimal
+    # Put app code in main.py

     import pyb
     #pyb.main('main.py') # main script to run after this one